racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/CRUD.md

 @metadata order=80
 @metadata tagstring=generate methods create read update delete root object

-[model]: #/PyLabsApps/Modeling
+[model]: #/PylabsApps/Modeling
-[action]: #/PyLabsApps/Action
+[action]: #/PylabsApps/Action
-[dirs]: #/PyLabsApps/Introduction
+[dirs]: #/PylabsApps/Introduction

 #CRUD Generation

 Some steps of creating a PyApp can be automated.
 Since all root objects of a PyApp always have some common actions, you can generate these actions.
 Besides these common actions you have of course to develop the other actions on a Root Object.

 The common actions, always available for each Root Object, are the CRUD actions (Create, Read (getObject), Update, and Delete).
-A PyLabs function generates all layers required to have a new Root Object up and running with these four CRUD actions.
+A Pylabs function generates all layers required to have a new Root Object up and running with these four CRUD actions.

-This PyLabs function takes the [model][] and [action][] interfaces.
+This Pylabs function takes the [model][] and [action][] interfaces.
 Files should be located in:

 * `/opt/qbase5/pyapps/<pyapp name>/interface/model/<pyapp domain>/<rootobject>.py`
 * `/opt/qbase5/pyapps/<pyapp name>/interface/action/<pyapp domain>/<rootobject>.py`